 The interdisciplinary data base was eventually used to produce the first Science Citation Index which was published in 1963.
 The first SCI covered the literature of the calendar year of 1961.
 It covered 613 journals, contained 1.4 million citations, and required five volumes.
-Nineteen per cent of the citations in the 1961 SCI data base were selected by special computerized procedures as "having to do with genetics" and were published separately as the Genetics Citation Index.
-The genetics index was also published in 1963 and was complete in one volume.
+Nineteen per cent of the citations in the 1961 SCI data base were selected by special computerized procedures as "having to do with genetics" and were published in 1963 and was complete in one volume.